 5 | CONCLUSION

 While an increasing number of alternatives to chemical insecticides are being developed for mosquito control (Achee et al., 2019) their optimization and deployment at a worldwide scale will take at least a decade.
 Until then, preserving the efficacy of the few insecticides authorized in public health by managing resistance is crucial to limit the impact of vector-borne diseases.
 However, resistance management is often hampered by insufficient resistance monitoring capacities, often leading to late or inappropriate implementations of management actions.
 In this context, the deep comprehension of the genetic bases of resistance and the development of molecular tools to track resistance alleles in the field still represent a significant capital gain for public health.
-By combining experimental selection and deep sequencing, the present study confirmed the key role of a genomic amplification of a carboxylesterase gene cluster in organophosphate resistance in the mosquito Ae. aegypti.
+By combining experimental selection and deep sequencing, the present study supported the key role of a genomic amplification of a carboxylesterase gene cluster in organophosphate resistance in the mosquito Ae. aegypti.
 The spatial dynamics of this resistance locus was investigated in SEA and a novel TaqMan assay was developed enabling its high-throughput monitoring in field mosquito populations.
-The routine use of this assay in SEA, and possibly in other tropical areas, should improve the monitoring of organophosphate resistance in the arbovirus vector Ae. aegypti.
+The routine use of this assay in SEA, and possibly in other tropical areas, should improve the monitoring of organophosphate resistance alleles in the arbovirus vector Ae. aegypti.
 From an evolutionary perspective, deciphering the evolutionary history of the genetic events underlying this recent adaptation undoubtedly deserves further attention.

 ACKNOWLEDGEMENTS